Learnable Sparsity for Vision Generative Models: Overview of EcoDiff

 \subsection{Time Step Gradient Checkpointing}

-To perform the end-to-end pruning shown in Algorithm~\ref{alg:stable_diffusion_pruning}, the backpropagation needs to traverse all diffusion steps.
-This necessitates storing all intermediate variables across each step, leading to a substantial increase in memory usage during mask optimization.
-To address this memory challenge, we propose a novel time-step gradient checkpointing technique.

-Traditional gradient checkpointing reduces memory usage by storing selected intermediate outputs and recomputing forward passes between checkpoints~\cite{chen2016training, gruslys2016memory}.
-For a model with $N$ layers, aggressive checkpointing achieves $O(1)$ memory complexity but increases the runtime complexity from $O(N)$ to $O(N^2)$.
-A more balanced approach places checkpoints every $\sqrt{N}$ layers, yielding sublinear memory savings at the cost of an additional forward pass, thereby maintaining $O(N)$ runtime complexity.
-However, traditional checkpointing only stores intermediate values within a single forward pass, limiting its utility for diffusion models, which require multiple model forward passes across time steps.
-To address this, we propose \emph{time step gradient checkpointing}, which stores intermediate denoised latent $\hat{z}$ after each denoising step.
-This approach reduces memory demands across diffusion steps while preserving computation efficiency.
+To perform the end-to-end pruning shown in Algorithm~\ref{alg:stable_diffusion_pruning}, the backpropagation needs to traverse all generation steps.
+This necessitates storing all intermediate variables across all steps, leading to a substantial increase in memory usage during mask optimization.
+We implement time-step gradient checkpointing to address the memory challenge.
+Traditional gradient checkpointing reduces memory usage by storing selected intermediate outputs and recomputing forward passes between checkpoints~\citep{chen2016training, gruslys2016memory}.
+However, traditional checkpointing only stores intermediate values within a single forward pass, thereby limiting its utility for diffusion models, which require multiple model forward passes across time steps.
+To address this, we design \emph{time step gradient checkpointing}, which stores intermediate denoised latent $\hat{z}$ after each denoising step.
+For a diffusion process with \( T \) steps, end-to-end backpropagation has a memory complexity of \( O(T) \).
+By implementing time-step gradient checkpointing, we reduce memory complexity to \( O(1) \), making it independent of \( T \).
+The runtime complexity remains \( O(T) \), with the only added cost being an additional forward pass to recompute activations as needed.
 We present Algorithm~\ref{alg:gradient_checkpointing} to show how to apply time step gradient checkpointing to calculate the loss gradient w.r.t. the mask control variable $\boldsymbol{\lambda}$.

-\textbf{Complexity analysis.} We analyze the time and memory complexity of using time step gradient checkpointing on our end-to-end pruning.
-For a diffusion process with \( T \) steps, conventional backpropagation requires memory complexity of \( O(T) \).
-By implementing time-step gradient checkpointing, we reduce memory complexity to \( O(1) \), making it independent of \( T \) by storing only the current step’s intermediate results.
-The runtime complexity remains \( O(T) \), with the only added cost being an additional forward pass to recompute activations as needed.
-In summary, time step gradient checkpointing achieves a significant reduction in memory usage while maintaining linear runtime complexity, enabling efficient scaling to large diffusion models.